Topology of character varieties of Abelian groups: Quotients and Character Varieties

-Two main classes of examples are important for us, for both of which the induced topology on $\X_{\Gamma}(H)$ will be Hausdorff.
-When $H=K$ is a compact Lie group, this is the usual orbit space (which is semi-algebraic and compact) since all such orbits are closed, so $\X_{\Gamma}(H)=\hom(\Gamma,K)/K$.
-When $H=G$ is a reductive algebraic group over $\C$ each equivalence class is indeed an extended $G$-orbit in the sense defined just before subsection \ref{sub:The-polystable-quotient}(see \cite{Muk}).
-So, in this case the quotient $\X_{\Gamma}(H)$ can be identified with the GIT quotient considered in (\ref{eq:GIT-quot}):
+Three main classes of examples are important for us, for each the induced topology on $\X_{\Gamma}(H)$ will be Hausdorff.
+When $H=K$ is a compact Lie group, this is the usual orbit space (which is semi-algebraic and compact) since all such orbits are closed, so $\X_{\Gamma}(K)=\hom(\Gamma,K)/K$.
+When $H=G$ is a reductive algebraic group over $\C$, each orbit closure has a unique closed sub-orbit and thus corresponds to an extended $G$-orbit in the sense defined just before Subsection \ref{sub:The-polystable-quotient}(see for instance \cite{Muk}).
+So, applying the map $\mathcal{I}_{ps}$ from Theorem \ref{pro:polystable}, the quotient $\X_{\Gamma}(G)$ is identified with the GIT quotient (see \eqref{eq:GIT-quot}): We record this for future use as a proposition. \begin{prop} Let $G$ be a complex reductive algebraic group, and $\Gamma$ be a finitely generated group.
+Then, the natural map $\mathcal{I}_{ps}:\hom(\Gamma,G)^{ps}/G\to\hom(\Gamma,G)\quot G$ is a homeomorphism. \end{prop} Lastly, in the case that $H=G(\R)$, the real points of $G$, then by \cite{RS}, the polystable quotient is a semi-algebraic space.
+To distinguish it from the complex case, we will denote the maximal compact subgroup of $G(\R)$ by $K(\R)$.

-and is called the\emph{ $G$-character variety of $\Gamma$}.
-In either case, the spaces $\X_{\Gamma}(H)$ will be semi-algebraic sets and thus CW-complexes in the natural Euclidean topologies we consider in this paper.
+In all cases, the spaces $\X_{\Gamma}(H)$ will be semi-algebraic sets and thus CW-complexes in the natural Euclidean topologies we consider in this paper.

-Recall that $\hom(\Gamma,G)^{ps}$ denotes the subset of $\hom(\Gamma,G)$ consisting of representations whose $G$-orbit is closed.
-Applying the map $\mathcal{I}_{ps}$ from Proposition \ref{pro:polystable} to character varieties, we obtain the following proposition. \begin{prop} Let $G$ be a complex reductive algebraic group, and $\Gamma$ be a finitely generated group.
-Then, the natural map $\mathcal{I}_{ps}:\hom(\Gamma,G)^{ps}/G\to\X_{\Gamma}(G)$ is a homeomorphism. \end{prop} Let now $K$ be a fixed maximal compact subgroup of a complex reductive algebraic group $G$.
+Let now $K$ be a fixed maximal compact subgroup of a complex reductive algebraic group $G$.
 Then $G$ is the Zariski closure of $K$.
 Over $\C$, all reductive algebraic groups arise as the Zariski closure of compact Lie groups .
 In particular, as discussed in \cite{Sch1}, we may assume $K\subset\mathsf{O}(n,\R)$ is a real affine variety by the Peter-Weyl theorem, and thus $G\subset\mathsf{O}(n,\C)$ is the complex points of the real variety $K$.